 The Prophet X does not have wavetables except in a roundabout way with wavetable Samples.

 Wavetables are the 2nd type of Quantum oscillator detailed here and the most dominant one.
 Like the other types, there can be up to 3 wavetable oscillators on the Quantum.

 The Quantum has the most extensive wavetable capabilities available in the market and wavetables are an important part of its design.
-FYI Revolution Oscillators has a growing wavetable section, accessible from the main menu bar.
+FYI this site has a growing wavetable section, accessible from the main menu bar.
 The Quantum’s wavetable import functions are a bit cumbersome and less than streamlined in my opinion.